 - Pawn majority: majority in the name itself suggests, being on an advantage.
-Having a larger number of pawns in your favour than your opponent is termed as pawn majority.
+Having a larger number of pawns in your favor than your opponent is termed as pawn majority.
 Although pawn has the least point grade, it works as an advantage while safeguarding the pieces.
 A passed pawn cannot work alone, if you have a pawn majority in either kingside or queenside, they can follow up the passed pawn, through a tactful series of pawn uptaking.

 - Hanging pawn: A pair of pawns that are present in adjacent files together but are separated from the rest of the pawns is termed as hanging pawns.
-They are mostly exposed to other pieces of opponent without protection.
+They are mostly exposed to other pieces of an opponent without protection.

-- Backward pawn: a backward pawn is a pawn that is behind of all pawns of the same color on the adjacent files and can’t be advanced in a safe way.
+- Backward pawn: a backward pawn is a pawn that is behind all pawns of the same color on the adjacent files and can’t be advanced in a safe way.
 It is a visible symbol of your positioning disadvantage, as they are not able to be defended by other pawns.

 - Passed pawn: A passed pawn is a pawn that has no opposing pawns that can prevent it from reaching the eighth rank.
 If you have a passed pawn, that will be a huge disadvantage for the opponent, undoubtedly.